JamieB92/milestone-project-one/README.md

 * https://rgbacolorpicker.com/
 * https://app.grammarly.com/

-All images that have been used are credited to their owner and the links to the images can found below.
+All images that have been used are credited to their owners and the links to the images can found below.

 ### Index.html: